intel-iot-devkit/smart-video-workshop/up2-vision-kit/dev_machine_setup.md

 2: Select the unused Wired Connection and enable internet sharing.

-3: Plug in Ethernet Cable directly from Laptop to UP²* Board.
+3: Plug in Ethernet Cable directly from Laptop to UP²* Board. (make sure your UP²* Board is powered)

 4: Determine the IP address given to the UP² board, using "**arp -a**" command.